This post may contain affiliate links. Read our disclaimer.

 - 1 cup rolled oats

-- 1 cup + 2 tbsp almond milk or milk of choice
+- 1 cup + 2 tablespoon almond milk or milk of choice

-- 2 tbsp coconut oil melted and cooled to room temperature
+- 2 tablespoon coconut oil melted and cooled to room temperature

 - 2 flax eggs

 - Stir the oats and milk together in a large bowl, then let them sit for 10 minutes which will create an oatmeal-like consistency.
 While you're waiting, melt the coconut oil and the flax eggs.
-To make flax eggs: stir 2 tbsp flaxseed meal and 5 tbsp water together and let the mixture sit for 5-10 minutes.
+To make flax eggs: stir 2 tablespoon flaxseed meal and 5 tablespoon water together and let the mixture sit for 5-10 minutes.

 - Next, add the coconut oil, flax eggs and maple syrup to the bowl with the oats and stir to combine.